Satisfactory Academic Progress Policy for Undergraduate Programs

 Repeated Courses

-A student enrolled in all coursework toward a certificate, degree or diploma must be able to pass the course after three attempts or the student will be academically dismissed.
+A student enrolled in all coursework toward a certificate, degree, or diploma must be able to pass the course after

 Repeated courses due to course withdraw or failure.
-A course may not be repeated more than once without approval of the Director of Education or designated academic official.
+A course may not be repeated more than once without approval of the Director of Training or designated academic official.
 Grades achieved in courses that are repeated due to course withdrawal (W, WP) or failure (F, WF) will replace previous withdrawal or failing grades in the CGPA calculation.
 A pattern of course repetitions could cause a student to fall below the minimum standard for satisfactory academic progress.
 A student who is approved to repeat a course due to a failing grade (F, WF) must successfully pass the course by the third attempt.
 After three failed attempts the student will be academically dismissed.
+When a course is repeated due to a failure, credits accrue only when the student attains a passing grade for that course.
+Additional tuition charges apply when a student repeats courses.
+Students who withdraw or earn a failing grade in a course should register for the same course in the subsequent module to improve his/her academic performance.

 Repeated course to improve a grade.
 A student may repeat a course to improve the grade and subsequently, his/her CGPA.
 In the case of repeated courses to improve a grade, only the highest grade earned will be calculated in the CGPA while all the credits attempted will be calculated in the ICR and Maximum Time Frame.
 Students are eligible for Financial Aid for only one repetition of a previously passed course.
 Students may be charged a tuition fee to repeat a course to improve a grade.
-Please see Tuition, Books, and Fees in the Financial Policies section.
+Please see Tuition and Fees in the Financial Policies section.

 Warning, Probation or Dismissal

 The Academic Progress Table demonstrates the evaluation points for CGPA and ICR; failure to achieve these milestones will result in a status change that provides the student with an additional semester to improve his/her academic standing.
 A student who completes his/her first semester and fails to meet the minimum requirements will be placed on warning; a student on warning remains eligible for financial aid.
-If a student who is on warning fails to achieve the required progress at the end any subsequent evaluation point of a warning period, s/he will be placed on probation or dismissed from the college.
+If a student who is on warning fails to achieve the required progress at the end of any subsequent evaluation point of a warning period, s/he will be placed on probation or dismissed from the Institute.
 Probation may only be granted with a student’s successful appeal with an Academic Review Board (ARB).
 A student who is on probation remains eligible for financial aid, however, a student may remain on probation for only one semester.
-If a student on probation fails to achieve satisfactory academic progress at the next evaluation point, the student will be dismissed from the college.
+If a student on probation fails to achieve satisfactory academic progress at the next evaluation point, the student will be dismissed from the Institute.

 A student will be removed from academic warning or probation when s/he meets the requirements for satisfactory academic progress.